cblevins/f18-intro-us/schedule.md

 **W. 12/5: The Trump Era**

-*Unessay due on Sunday, December 9th*
+*Unessay due on Wednesday, December 12th by 5PM*